tverma332/python3/README.md

 2. Clone the forked repository to your local system.
 3. Make your changes in the code in your local system.
 4. Send a Pull Request.
-5. If you like the Notes, you can appreciate by providing star to the repository
+5. If you like the Notes, you can appreciate by providing star to the repository.